krathalan/wtwitch/README.md

 2. Through `streamlink` to Twitch's video servers to get video data for a streamer you request to watch

 ## Technical information
 Wtwitch is written entirely in Bash, utilizing programs written mostly in C. It doesn't make any connections to any server other than Twitch's servers.
-As soon as a wtwitch command executes (e.g. `wtwitch -c`), wtwitch stops running -- it doesn't stay open.
+As soon as a wtwitch command executes (e.g. `wtwitch c`), wtwitch stops running -- it doesn't stay open.
 (Wtwitch does stay open when you're watching a stream, but it uses no CPU and less than 5 MB of RAM.)

 Here's a list of the CLI programs Wtwitch utilizes to process data and the language they're written in: